-Details of remuneration as required under section 197(12) of the Act read with rule5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014is annexed to this Report.
+Details of remuneration as required under Section 197(12) of the Actread with Rule 5(1) of the Companies (Appointment and Remuneration of ManagerialPersonnel) Rules 2014 is annexed to this Report.

-Particulars of employee remuneration as required under section 197(12)of the Act readwith rule 5(2) and rule 5(3) of the Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 forms part of this report.
-In terms of the provisions of section136 of the Act the Annual Report is being sent to membersexcluding the aforementioned information.
+Particulars of employee remuneration as required under Section 197(12)of the Act read with Rule 5(2) and Rule 5(3) of the Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 forms part of this report.
+In terms ofthe provisions of Section 136 of the Act the Annual Report is being sent to membersexcluding the aforementioned information.
 Any member interested in obtaining suchinformation may write to the Company Secretary of the Company.

 ENERGY CONSERVATION TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGEEARNINGS AND OUTGO

-The particulars relating to energy conservation technology absorptionforeign exchange earnings and outgo as required to be disclosed under section 134(3)(m)of the Companies Act 2013 read with Rule 8(3) of the Companies (Accounts) Rules 2014 areprovided in Annexure to this Report.
+The particulars relating to energy conservation technology absorptionforeign exchange earnings and outgo as required to be disclosed under Section 134(3)(m)of the Companies Act 2013 read with Rule 8(3) of the Companies (Accounts) Rules 2014 areprovided in Annexure 4 to this Report.

 DIRECTORS' RESPONSIBILITY STATEMENT

-In terms of Section 134(3)(c) of the Companies Act 2013 the directorsconfirm that: a) In the preparation of the annual financial statements for the year ended March31 2020 the applicable accounting standards have been followed alongwith properexplanation relating to material departures if any.
+In terms of Section 134(3)(c) of the Companies Act 2013 the directorsconfirm that: a) In the preparation of the annual financial statements for the year endedMarch 31 2022 the applicable accounting standards have been followed alongwith properexplanation relating to material departures if any.

-Your Company and its Board has been complying with Corporate Governance practices asset out in a separate report in pursuance of requirement of para C of Schedule V of SEBIListing Regulations.
+Your Company has been complying with Corporate Governance practices asset out in a separate report in pursuance of requirement of para C of Schedule V of SEBIListing Regulations.
 A certificate from B S R & Co.
 LLP Chartered Accountantsconfirming compliance of conditions of Corporate Governance as stipulated under the SEBIListing Regulations is part of this Annual Report.
 The Management Discussions and AnalysisReport and Business Responsibility Report forms part of the Annual Report as requiredunder the SEBI Listing Regulations.

 COMPLIANCE WITH SECRETARIAL STANDARDS

 The Board of Directors affirms that the Company has complied with theapplicable Secretarial Standards issued by the Institute of Companies Secretaries of Indiarelating to the meetings of the Board and General Meetings.

 CONSOLIDATED FINANCIAL STATEMENT

-Consolidated financial statement are prepared for the year 2019-20 in compliance withthe provisions of the Companies Act applicable accounting standards andas prescribed under the SEBI Listing Regulations.
-The consolidated statement are prepared on the basisof audited financial statements of the Company its subsidiaries associatesand joint ventures.
+Consolidated financial statements are prepared for the year 2021-22 incompliance with the provisions of the Companies Act applicable accounting standards andas prescribed under the SEBI Listing Regulations.
+The consolidated statements are preparedon the basis of audited financial statements of the Company its subsidiaries associatesand joint ventures.
 These consolidated financial statements along with the Auditor'sReport thereon form part of the Company's Annual Report.

 EVENTS AFTER BALANCE SHEET DATE

 The Board of Directors wish to place on record its deep sense ofappreciation for the committed services by all the employees of the Company.
-The Board ofDirectors would also like to express their sincere appreciation for the assistance and co-operation receivedfrom the financial institutions banks Government of India andGovernment of various countries where the Company has operations Government authoritiescustomers vendors and members during the year under review.
+The Board ofDirectors would also like to express their sincere appreciation for the assistance andco-operation received from the financial institutions banks Government of India andGovernment of various countries where the Company has operations Government authoritiescustomers vendors and members during the year under review.

 Statements in the Director's Report and the Management Discussionand Analysis describing the Company's objectives expectations or predictions may beforward looking within the meaning of applicable securities laws and regulations.
 Actualresults may differ materially from those expressed in the statement.
 Important factorsthat could influence the Company's operations include: global and domestic demand andsupply conditions availability of critical materials and their cost changes ingovernment policies and tax laws economic development of the country and other factorswhich are material to the business operations of the Company.

 | ||On behalf of the Board of Directors |

-| ||Rajnikant Shroff |
+| ||Rajnikant Devidas Shroff |